jeluard/hipo/README.md

 ## Credits

 Initial code comes from the great [dommy](https://github.com/Prismatic/dommy) library which is now focused on DOM manipulation.
+The original dommy code is available as hipo [0.1.0](https://github.com/jeluard/hipo/tree/0.1.0).

 ## License